 IS MY BIRD DEHYDRATED?

-Birds hide their illness very well, so often by the time the owner has spotted their bird is sick they are now too weak to put on the “healthy bird act” and they now need emergency treatment.
-By this time the bird is usually already quiet dehydrated especially if it has had diarrhoea or vomiting.
+Birds hide their illness very well; often by the time the owner has spotted their bird is sick, they are now too weak to put on the “healthy bird act,” and they now need emergency treatment.
+By this time the bird is usually already quite dehydrated, especially if it has had diarrhoea or vomiting.

 For information on how to spot symptoms of dehydration read my article entitled “Dehydration symptoms and recipe for parrots”

 IS MY BIRD IN SHOCK?

 Any serious injury or illness can leave a bird in a state of shock.
 A bird in shock is a true medical emergency.
 For information on how to recognise symptoms that your bird maybe in shock, read my article entitled “A Bird in shock symptoms”